 How to Fix a Gummy Smile

-Gummy smiles can detract from the appearance of the smile and create potential health risks.
+Gummy smiles can detract from the smile’s appearance and create potential health risks.
 Treating gummy smiles with laser therapy reduces the risk of developing oral health concerns and improves the aesthetics of the teeth and gums.

 Izadi Orthodontics uses laser therapy for soft tissue treatments and gum contouring.
 Traditional methods to remove gum tissue were painful and required long periods of recovery time.
 The tissue was actually cut away, repositioned, and then stitched up.